carbonblack/cbc-binary-toolkit/README.md

 ### Development Flow

-Create a branch off of the develop branch
+To begin a code change start by creating a branch off of the develop branch
 ```
 git checkout develop
 git checkout -b {branch-name}